johannyren/PowerDisplayHomeAssistant/README.md

 Icons for Grid and Solar symbols are defined in icons.h.
 A few variants are available - choose the ones you prefer.

+## Casing
+STL files are available for 3D printing a casing for the display.
+Two variants - one straight for putting on a wall, and one tilted, optimal for a desktop display.